-Download the Health Assured App and register today - your code is MHA107477 To read more of our wellbeing guides take a look at our Wellbeing Hub here.
-Call us 01543 441630 Visit policemutual.co.uk We're open from 9am-5pm Mon-Fri Police Mutual is a trading style of The Royal London Mutual Insurance Society Limited.
+Download the Health Assured App and register today - your code is MHA107477

+To read more of our wellbeing guides take a look at our Wellbeing Hub here.
+Call us 01543 441630 Visit policemutual.co.uk We're open from 9am-5pm Mon-Fri PayPlan is a trading name of Totemic Limited.
+Totemic Limited is a limited company registered in England, Company Number: 2789854.
+Registered Office: Kempton House, Dysart Road, PO Box 9562, Grantham, NG31 OEA.
+Totemic Limited is authorised and regulated by the Financial Conduct Authority.
+Financial Conduct Authority Number: 681263.
+Police Mutual is a trading style of The Royal London Mutual Insurance Society Limited.
 The Royal London Mutual Insurance Society Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 The firm is on the Financial Services Register, registration number 117672.
 Registered in England and Wales number 99064.
-Registered office: 55 Gracechurch Street, London, EC3V ORL.
+Registered Office: 55 Gracechurch Street, London, EC3V ORL.
 For your security all calls are recorded and may be monitored.